* Blog post updated on June 14, 2023

 Vail On Mountain Dining Pioneered Ski Resort Cuisine

 Vail Mountain Resort was the pioneer in advancing beyond just providing their guests with just epic skiing and riding.
 The OG of the all-encompassing ski resort, they have been offering their guests a variety of amenities for years.

 Their Faux Austrian villages are conveniently located at the heart of their base areas.
-Offering a variety of on-mountain dining, you will have après-ski options at the many Vail village restaurants.
+Offering a variety of Vail on-mountain dining, you will have après-ski options at many of the best Vail restaurants.
 So many, that it can be really tough to navigate and decide where to eat when looking for Vail Mountain food.

 To be honest, I had a hard time narrowing this list down.
-I could probably do two or three foodie posts featuring places to eat in Vail Village.
+I could probably do two or three foodie posts featuring Vail Village restaurants.
 They could even be at all diversified price points.

 The prevailing perception of Vail is that is overwhelmingly frequented by wealthy skiers living the high life.
 To a degree this is true.
 However, if you look a bit closer, at its heart, the town of Vail is overwhelmingly filled with ski bums.
 Vail Valley is inhabited by many working-class people just looking to make enough money to cover their epic pass and rent.